-In this tutorial, we’ll walk you through how to use the FactCheck Schema Type supported only by Rank Math PRO.
+In this tutorial, we’ll walk you through how to use the FactCheck Schema type supported only by Rank Math PRO.
 Fortunately, applying the FactCheck Schema type to any number of pages on your website couldn’t be easier than it is with the help of Rank Math.

-How to Add FactCheck Schema to Your Posts/Pages PRO
+1 How to Add FactCheck Schema to Your Posts/Pages PRO

-1 Edit Your Post or Page
+1.1 Edit Your Post or Page

-2 Open Rank Math In The Gutenberg Sidebar
+1.2 Open Rank Math in the Gutenberg Sidebar

 Click on the Rank Math SEO icon that displays alongside this post/page’s SEO score to open the SEO settings for this page.

-Or alternatively, click the three vertical dots in the top right-hand corner of the edit page and selecting Rank Math in the Plugins section – as shown below:
+Or alternatively, click the three vertical dots in the top right-hand corner of the edit page and select Rank Math in the Plugins section – as shown below:

-3 Navigate to the Schema Settings for This Post/Page
+1.3 Navigate to the Schema Settings for This Post/Page

-Click on the Schema tab and then click on Schema Generator.
+Navigate to the Schema tab and then click on Schema Generator.

 4 Navigate to Rank Math’s Schema Builder

 The FactCheck Schema type is only available in Rank Math PRO.
-So if you haven’t already – you’ll need to subscribe to a Rank Math PRO plan of your choice and then proceed to install & activate it on your website.
+So if you haven’t already installed it – you’ll need to subscribe to a Rank Math PRO plan of your choice and then proceed to install & activate it on your website.

 You can then see the following options in the Schema Builder.

-2 Review Location
+2.2 Review Location

-6 Claim – Author Name
+2.7 Author Name

-7 Claim – Published Date
+2.8 Published Date

-8 Claim – Appearance
+2.9 Claim – Appearance

 - URL: Enter the URL where the claim was published.